tylertitsworth/5th-age-srd/Classes/Barbarian.md

 ### Barbarian Rage

-Once per day, use a quick action to start raging.
+Once per full recovery, use a quick action to start raging.
 A rage lasts until the end of battle, or about 5 minutes.

 While raging, you roll 2d20 to hit with your barbarian melee and thrown weapon attacks instead of 1d20.
 Use the higher roll for the attack.
 If you roll a natural 11+ with both dice and your highest attack roll is a hit, the attack is a critical hit!

 _Recharge 16+:_ After a battle in which you rage, roll a d20 and add your Constitution modifier.
-On a 16+, you can use Barbarian Rage again later in the day.
+On a 16+, you can use Barbarian Rage again later in the full recovery.

 #### Adventurer Feat